Friday Digital Roundup

 For me it’s a no-brainer for a photographer to show off their talent like this.

-Create content like articles and blogs and forum posts
+Create content like articles and blogs and marketplace posts

-Think outside spamming the 4N forum and Facebook page with a booking link.
+Think outside spamming the 4N website and Facebook group with a booking link.
 Everyone does that (we need clever noise, remember?).

 Make content that others will want to read.